marius851000/ricenur/documentation.md

 (this will add the `qt514.qtimageformats` dependancies to `plasma.plasma5`)

 The nixos module is `animated_wallpaper`.
 There are no additional step to do when using it.

+### `ricePkgs.plasmoids.panon`
+Add the panon music visualisation plasmoids.
+Some extra dependancies are required.
+They can be installed with the nixos module `panon`.